tornadoweb/tornado/docs/guide/coroutines.rst

   background" as soon as they are called.
 Note that for both kinds of coroutines it is important to use ``await`` or ``yield`` so that any exceptions have somewhere to go.
-- Decorated coroutines has additional integration with the `concurrent.futures` package, allowing the result of ``executor.submit`` to be yielded directly.
+- Decorated coroutines have additional integration with the `concurrent.futures` package, allowing the result of ``executor.submit`` to be yielded directly.
 For native coroutines, use `.IOLoop.run_in_executor` instead.